-All about me – A Technical Artist
+All about me – A Gameplay Programmer and former Technical Artist

 I’ve enjoyed creating and creations ever since I got my first Lego set at a young age.
 The fascination of fabricating something from basic blocks always seemed to fascinate me.
 Not much has changed since then: I still have a passion for creating and I still love Lego, but the main difference now is that I have moved on to some more advanced tools to create with.

 I first truly started my venture into computer graphics when I started playing video games competitively.
 Back in the days of Call of Duty 4 in 2007 (not that long ago, but sometimes feels it!), I joined a clan and started playing some matches with a team of players.
 In this, we needed a small banner image that functioned as our logo on our team page for websites like GameBattles.
 I created a terrible graphic for it using some HP photo editing software that came with our printer and that’s where it all started.
 I moved on to online forum signature graphics, creating them for all the team members with a few of these being displayed gloriously below.
-I hesitated putting up these graphics but I find it a pleasant reminder for myself on how far I have come and just how awful I was in the beginning.
+I hesitated to put up these graphics but I find it a pleasant reminder for myself on how far I have come and just how awful I was in the beginning.

-I eventually joined a community of other signature creators on a website called SignatureBar (now no longer alive, link is to an archive).
+I eventually joined a community of other signature creators on a website called SignatureBar (now no longer alive, the link is to an archive).
 Along with other people in the community I created free signatures to order for a multitude of different people and a selection of different styles.
-This is where I started learning about Graphics Design: composition, lighting, colour, line of action etc. I moved on from the glorious HP software and started to use professional free software such as Gimp and Inkscape, with finally moving on to Adobe Photoshop and Illustrator for both photo and vector graphics.
+This is where I started learning about Graphics Design: composition, lighting, colour, the line of action etc. I moved on from the glorious HP software and started to use professional free software such as Gimp and Inkscape, with finally moving on to Adobe Photoshop and Illustrator for both photo and vector graphics.
 I continued this work in my personal time as I moved on from secondary school into College in 2011.

 I decided I would pursue this and begun further education attending the NCCA at Bournemouth University studying BA (Hons) Computer Visualisation & Animation after college in 2013.
 At the NCCA I have learnt about a wide range of aspects of the VFX and games industry: animation, modelling, design, cinematography, pre-production, post-production, texturing, rigging, mathematics, programming, pipeline, group work, scripting, sculpting, and also theory work involving essays and research.